 Clean it by hand with baking soda and bleach

-- We will add 1 tablespoon of color and one baking soda in the bottle and the rest water.
+- We will add 1 tablespoon of color and one baking soda to the bottle and the rest to water.

 - Empty the content and rinse with plenty of water several times

 - Let dry naturally by turning it upside down.

 The bottle in the dishwasher

 Before you put the bottle in the dishwasher, it’s important to know if it’s dishwasher safe.
 Those with designs on the outside or with insulation can deteriorate and are probably not suitable.

 If you have a washing mode that is with warm water instead of very hot, choose this mode to avoid deterioration.

 - Hand washes to avoid deterioration that hot water from the dishwasher can cause on some pieces.

 - Always keep the bottle dry and uncovered to avoid odors.